mmondics/ocpz-compliance-operator/README.md

 ## Running a Compliance Scan

-The Compliance Operator creates a CustomResourceDefinition in the cluster called a `ScanSetting` which stores configuration information about compliance scans.
-The Compliance Operator also creates a few starter `ScanSettings`, including one named `default` that has some reasonable parameters defined or can be modified to suit the requirements of different organizations.
+The Compliance Operator creates a CustomResourceDefinition in the cluster called a ScanSetting which stores configuration information about compliance scans.
+The Compliance Operator also creates a few starter ScanSettings, including one named `default` that has some reasonable parameters defined or can be modified to suit the requirements of different organizations.

 1. **View the `default` ScanSetting:**